 2. Choose an eye-catching kitchen pendant

-3. Add in kitchen lights
+3. Add in plenty of task lighting

 4. Choose colour-changing lighting for your kitchen